-Cisco College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate level degrees.
+Cisco College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate level degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Cisco College.